 Another reason is the faulty water pump.
 If the water pump does not work well, it can lead to a whining noise louder than a bad alternator.
 When a failure takes place in the fan drive, the water pump can easily pick up the junk and debris from it.
 Analyze the water pump condition with shaft assembly, especially if there was any recent viscid fan damage.

 Failure in Tensioner Pulley

 If the tensioner pulley fails, it will emit a louder whistling sound upon acceleration.
 Commonly, the sound starts on a softer note and intensifies later on to a noticeably more unmistakable squeal within a few weeks.
 If water crossing is a part of your regular off-road journeys, check the tensioner pulley repeatedly.
 Otherwise, it can adversely affect the life span of the pulleys to a greater extent.

 Power Steering Pump

-One of the pivotal reasons for the Jeep Wrangler whistling noise when accelerating is the power steering pump!
+One of the pivotal reasons for the Jeep Wrangler whistling noise is the power steering pump!
 Generally, it is present towards the frontal part of the engine behind the radiator fan’s side.
 If the fluid level in the pump is too less, it will cause squealing.
 To prevent this, assess the fluid level and fill it up to the recommended factory line.
 Apart from this, the power steering pump can also malfunction at times.

 Turn the steering wheel leftwards and rightwards with the car sitting.
 If the noise gets louder upon turning, it is evident that the steering pump is the culprit.
 However, most accessories of the engine will alter their sound as per the RPM.
 Merely the power steering pump will adjust with a steering wheel or the RPM.
 Most importantly, refrain from using third-party auto transmission fluid or power steering to prevent damage.